markusthoemmes/kata-containers/.digitalocean/README.md

 git push -u origin "$release_tag"
 ```

-[Draft a new release on the fork's github project](https://github.com/digitalocean/kata-containers/releases/new?$).
+[Draft a new release on the fork's GitHub project](https://github.com/digitalocean/kata-containers/releases/new?$).
 Select the tag.
 The release name should be set to match the tag.

 ![Release Dialog](release.png "release dialog")

 Publish the release.

-Github Actions should begin to generate assets, the primary one being:
+GitHub Actions should begin to generate assets, the primary one being:

 ```
 https://github.com/digitalocean/kata-containers/releases/download/$release_tag/$release_tag-x86_64.tar.xz?$